 9. Ukraine (26,208,980 Tonnes)

-Wheat is grown all across the Ukraine, with the majority of yields being contributed by the central and south-central regions of the country.
+Wheat is grown all across Ukraine, with the majority of yields being contributed by the central and south-central regions of the country.
 The crop is planted in the fall season and harvested between July and August the following year.
-Once popularly referred to as "the breadbasket of Europe", the Ukraine predominately produces the hard, red variant of winter wheat which is used in breadmaking.
-An increase in wheat production between 2013 and 2014 led to a 41% increase in the export of this crop from the Ukraine in 2014.
+Once popularly referred to as "the breadbasket of Europe", Ukraine predominately produces the hard, red variant of winter wheat which is used in breadmaking.
+An increase in wheat production between 2013 and 2014 led to a 41% increase in the export of this crop from Ukraine in 2014.

 Wheat is one of the major winter crops grown in Australia.
 Western Australia, Victoria, New South Wales, and Queensland are the top wheat producing states on the continent.
 The crop is sown in the autumn months and harvested in the spring or winter, depending on the environmental conditions.
 Western Australia is the largest exporter of wheat, especially to those countries in Asia and the Middle East, generating earnings of around $2 billion annually from such sales.
 For the past 30 years, there has been a constant 1% annual rise in Western Australia's wheat production.
 The east coast of Australia, on the other hand, produces wheat that is meant for domestic consumption and feedstock.

 France is the largest producer of wheat in Europe, with this crop being cultivated throughout the country.
 It is cultivated to the greatest extent in the northern regions of France.
 The French state of Centre is the leading wheat producing region in the country (accounting for 16% of France’s total wheat output) followed by Picardie (accounting for 10% of France’s wheat output).
 Winter wheat is the main variety of wheat grown in this country, and is planted in the autumn season and harvested in August of the following year.

 4. United States (47,370,880 Tonnes)